 Our Leicester Precision Medicine Institute leadership team members are Professor Don J.L.
-Jones, Professor Jacqui Shaw, Dr Ruth Barber and Dr Carl Edwards.
+Jones, Professor Jacqui Shaw and Dr Carl Edwards.

 Professor in Translational Biomarkers Co-Director of the John and Lucille van Geest Biomarker Facility